natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29%20(Germany).md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-The MiG has no physicaly modeled armour which has to sides: on one side your aircraft is lighter, on the other side this means that your pilot can get konocked out quite easily.
+The MiG has no armour, which has two sides: on the one hand, the aircraft is lighter; on the other hand, this means that your pilot can get knocked out quite easily.

 === Modifications and economy ===
 {{Specs-Economy}}